chinmoy12c/autopsy/README.md

 Start nginx with `ng` and then start Gunicorn by running `gu` in the `Autopsy` folder.
 To stop the application, use `gk`.
 To shut down nginx as well, use `nk`.

+You should monitor the running nginx and Gunicorn processes with `ps aux | grep -e nginx -e gunicorn` to ensure that no leftover processes are running.

 ## Logging

 By default, Autopsy logs output from `autopsy.py` to both the console and `flask.log`, which is located in the `flasklogs` folder.
 To turn off console logging, comment out (i.e. put a `#` in front of)